hassanshaikley/flaschen-taschen-whos-that-pokemon/README.md

 `npm install`

-`node index.js $LOCATION`
+`node index.js $HOST`

-$LOCATION is ft.noise when near the flaschentaschen.
+$HOST is ft.noise when near the flaschentaschen.
 The default value is localhost.

-Submit your answers to localhost:3000!
+The server is hosted by default on localhost:3000!